zeruhur/gist/GIST!.v.2.0.md

 Character are streamlined and take only a few minutes to be made.
 Both playing and non-playing characters (including opponents) follow the same generation rules.

-1. Roll 1d6-1d6 four times, divide by 2 and round off to the unit.
-Assign the scores to attributes as you wish.
+1. Roll 2d6 four times and assign to stats as you see fit.
+   Alternatively, distribute 30 points between stats as you wish.

 2. Choose a background for the character.
 The character is able to do anything related to their background as a Skilled Level skill.
 Tools of the trade are also taken for granted.